atarr3/campvideo-data/README-PR.md

 # Prediction
 To replicate the prediction step for creating the data in [``results``](``results``), follow the instructions below in order as they appear.
-Note that some instructions are duplicates from the [validation step](README-FE#Installation.md).
+Note that some instructions are duplicates from the [Feature Extraction](README-FE.md#Installation) step.
 If these steps have already been performed, users may skip them.

 ## Table of Contents
 1. [Data](#Data)